Everett, Massachusetts: Geography

 Everett is bordered by Malden on the north, Revere on the east, Chelsea on the southeast, Somerville and Medford on the west, and Boston and the Mystic River on the south at Charlestown.
+Island End River flows through the city, though it was contained in a culvert and invisible to residents until being partly unearthed in 2021.
 Everett is a major part of the Port of Boston.

 Some of Everett's neighborhoods are Glendale, Woodlawn, the Village, and the Line.
 Glendale Park is the city's largest park.

 According to the United States Census Bureau, the city has a total area of 3.7 sqmi, of which 3.4 sqmi is land and 0.3 sqmi (7.63%) is water.